 What is coeliac disease?

 Coeliac disease is an auto-immunne disease.
+It is a lifelong autoimmune consition caused by an abnormal reaction to the ingestion of gluten.
 It is not a food allergy or intolerance to gluten.
 All those diagnosed with coeliac disease must follow a gluten free diet.
 Gluten is found in wheat, barley, rye, bulgar wheat, semolina, farina and spelt.
 For example bread, pasta, noodles, biscuits, cakes, breakfast cereals, beer, packaged soups/ sauces and even communion host.

 It is not something people are born with but rather develop.
 Certain circumstances have been linked to the development of coeliac disease such as viral infections and weaning (too much or too little).
 However, there’s still lots of areas that reamin unknown.